d5555/TagEditor/README.md

 **Named Entities**<br/>
 First click on a label in the Tag Set pannel then select text in the main window.
 To delete assigned label from text just click on it.
 Create output data with char/token offset or BILUO / IOB scheme.
 It is allowed to create nested or overlapping tags if you use char/token offset.<br/>
+If the option **NER search all** is on and you selected a new span - selected label will be assigned to all spans found in the text accordingly.<br/>
 Option **--Annotate--** allows to switch models and annotate on top of your already annotated text in different modes.<br/>
 **TAG SET** window allows editing labels, adding new labels and their description, saving and uploading labels.